-There is an old story about a couple who had been happily married for 60 years.
+A couple had been happily married for 60 years.
 They loved each other deeply and had shared everything—except for a small box the wife kept on the top shelf of her closet.

-The man was impressed because there were only two crocheted dolls in the box!
-For 60 years of marriage, they’d apparently had only two arguments they weren’t able to reconcile to his wife’s satisfaction!
+The man was impressed, because there were only two crocheted dolls in the box!
+Apparently they’d had only two arguments they weren’t able to reconcile to his wife’s satisfaction!

-How do we resolve difficulties, conflicts and misunderstandings so the outcome is satisfactory to all parties?
-Unfortunately there’s not a one-size-fits-all remedy.
+How do we resolve difficulties, conflicts, and misunderstandings so that the outcome is satisfactory to all parties?
+Unfortunately, there’s not a one-size-fits-all remedy.
 But the Bible gives some very sound advice on how we engage in the process:

 How do I approach differences and difficulties with others?
 Where and how might I hear God’s voice more clearly in those experiences?

-My prayer this week – Father, my desire is to glorify you in the way I treat others—when it’s easy and when it is trying.
+My prayer this week—Father, my desire is to glorify you in the way I treat others—both when it’s easy and when it’s not.
 Would you give me insights into difficulties and misunderstandings I have with others?
 Would you grant me the grace to remain calm, loving, and respectful in every setting?
 To your glory and honor!